Pipeline Politics: Government decisions on TransMountain, Northern Gateway reflect public opinion

 By Dave Korzinski and Ian Holliday, Research Associates

-On November 29th Prime Minister Justin Trudeau announced that his government had made decisions on three pipeline projects, approving two (Kinder Morgan’s TransMountain expansion and Enbridge’s Line 3 replacement) and rejecting the third (Enbridge’s Northern Gateway pipeline).
+November 29, 2016 – Prime Minister Justin Trudeau has announced that his government has made decisions on three pipeline projects, approving two (Kinder Morgan’s TransMountain expansion and Enbridge’s Line 3 replacement) and rejecting the third (Enbridge’s Northern Gateway pipeline).

 The TransMountain and Northern Gateway projects have been the subject of protests and controversy for years, and the Angus Reid Institute has canvassed public opinion about each of them in that time.

 Specifically, after each pipeline received approval from the National Energy Board – Northern Gateway in 2014 and TransMountain earlier this year – the institute asked Canadians whether the board had made the right decision.